Ninth grade at Bement is a special year filled with much loved school

 By design, often the student:teacher ratio is lowest in our ninth grade.
 We want our students to strengthen their participation and refine their discussion skills in every setting.
 It's impossible not to be noticed and in turn, stretched and challenged within the comfort of a small class where each student plays an important role.
 In ninth grade, the curriculum often offers 2-3 math courses, ranging from pre-algebra, algebra, or geometry.
 A third year of a world language is completed, and history focuses on Western civilization.

-We have a rigorous English curriculum that focuses on writing skills, development of voice and public speaking skills, as well as studying a wide range of literature, we read essays to short stories, The Odyssey to modern novels, the English curriculum both challenges and enhances the ninth grade experience.
+We have a rigorous English curriculum that focuses on writing skills, development of voice and public speaking skills, as well as studying a wide range of literature, we read essays to short stories, The Odyssey to modern novels.
+The English curriculum both challenges and enhances the ninth grade experience.
 Faculty, students, and parents acknowledge the capacity for profound growth in this year.
-Faculty, students, and parents acknowledge the capacity for profound growth represented by the ninth grade curriculum.

 Full Participation in the Arts